Canada's conserved areas

 Protected areas and other effective area-based conservation measures

-Protected areas together with other effective area-based conservation measures are referred to as conserved areas.
-Protected areas are areas recognized as meeting the international definition for a protected area.
-The International Union for Conservation of Nature defines a protected area as "a clearly defined geographical space, recognised, dedicated and managed, through legal or other effective means, to achieve the long term conservation of nature with associated ecosystem services and cultural values."
+Protected areas are areas recognized as meeting the international definition for a protected area as defined by the International Union for Conservation of Nature: "a clearly defined geographical space, recognised, dedicated and managed, through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values."

 In Canada, Fisheries and Oceans Canada, Parks Canada and Environment and Climate Change Canada each have specific but complementary mandates for establishing marine protected areas:

-- Oceans Act marine protected areas (Fisheries and Oceans Canada) are established to maintain ecological integrity and to conserve marine species and their habitats.
-This includes species that are fished, endangered or threatened marine species, as well as unique habitats and areas of high biological productivity or biodiversity
+- Oceans Act Marine Protected Areas (Fisheries and Oceans Canada) are parts of the ocean that are legally protected and managed to achieve the long-term conservation of nature.
+This can include protecting species that are fished, endangered or threatened marine species, as well as unique habitats and areas of high biological productivity or biodiversity

 - National marine conservation areas (Parks Canada) are established to conserve representative examples of Canada’s natural and cultural marine heritage and to provide opportunities for public education and enjoyment